Is a Gas or Electric Stove Better?

 A watched pot never boils, and that’s never more true than when busy northern Michigan families are trying to get dinner going.
 Both gas and electric stovetop manufacturers have pushed to install larger burners to boil water faster.

 Which is faster?
-Electric stoves are much quicker than gas.
-While the exact time varies by model, electric stoves can usually boil 6 quarts of water in 15 minutes compared to the 25 minutes gas ranges take.
+Electric stoves are much faster than gas stoves.
+While the exact time varies by model, electric stoves can usually boil 6 quarts of water in 15 minutes, compared to 25 minutes for gas ranges.

 Low Heat